 “Sure.
 What’s up?”
 She asked with ease.

 “Ok, see you tomorrow.”
 He replied in a nonchalant manner.
 As he exited the truck, June shook her head at just how unpredictable he was becoming.
-The moment he shut the door, she drove off with her tires squalling.
+The moment he closed the door, she drove off with her tires squalling.

 The crunching snarling sounds could be heard by June for just a few minutes before her lifeless body was shredded and dragged away.

 Detective Morton walked onto the crime scene and what he saw made him instantly sick to his stomach.